By Daisy Bicking of Daisy Haven Farm

 It’s very interesting to observe how Mollie Rose is adapting to her new shoes, only 2 weeks post-shoeing.
 She has worn the composite materials, hoof cast, Flex Light shoe, and acrylic glue at the toe, creating more wedge and wearing the break over even further back.

 Her comfort level has greatly improved even though it’s been a very short period of time.

-When we compare the radiographs for hoof balance from the banana shoe, to barefoot, to new EasyShoe Flex, there are interesting changes.
+When we compare the radiographs for hoof balance from the banana shoe, to barefoot, to new EasyShoe Flex Light, there are interesting changes.
 Why is Mollie Rose so much more comfortable in her new shoes?
 Certainly the alignment and angles are very similar between the old shoe and new shoe.

 Could it be a subtle aspect of balance?
 Maybe a shorter trim/shoeing cycle?
 Maybe the change of material?
 Horses are such complex creatures, I’m just grateful I have the EasyShoe Flex as an option to create dynamic mechanics to help a horse like this one!